 Students are expected to practice five to six days a week, from 15 to 45 minutes depending on their age and level, with the emphasis on the quality of the practice, not the time.

 While students are primarily responsible for their practice, young students will of course need more support.
 Parents should help set up appropriate practice schedules, and monitor and encourage their child’s practice.

 Please pick up the “Practice Hints and Tips” at the studio on your first week.
 It will help give you

 guidelines, and take some of the stress off!

 My annual recital is held each May or June.
 We have had a wonderful time listening to our students play and then celebrating our year of music and hard work with a party!
+This year, due to Covid, our recitals are online and as a result many out of town guests are able to see their friends or family members perform!
 My recitals are less formal in nature (it’s not necessary to memorize the music though many do, and I sit with the

 There is an annual Halloween Piano Party which I host with several of my colleagues.
 This event is a “students only” party for kids in K-6.
 Students dress in their Halloween costumes, play something spooky, and then participate in games and enjoy refreshments and a goodie bag!
 There is a small fee to cover the above.

 The purpose off these auditions is to encourage students to strive for excellence in piano

 performance.
 The private auditions held at a colleagues’ studio in Danvers or Beverly are